jennymarin1989/CV/README.md

 #### University of Granada(November 2012 - May 2013)
 - Master’s Degree in Emergency and Critical Care

-#### Buchkingamshire New University (February 2016 to June 2016)
+#### Buckinghamshire New University (February 2016 to June 2016)
 Faculty of Health and Society
-Postgraduate Course of Postoperative Care in the Perioperative environment
+- Postgraduate Course of Postoperative Care in the Perioperative environment

 ## Experience